 Roar: A Dinosaur Tour by Michael Paul

-This book includes quite a few dinosaurs, which I was slightly overwhelmed by at first.
+This book includes many different kinds of dinosaurs, which I was slightly overwhelmed by at first.
 But not my son!
 He very quickly started to pick up on the dinosaurs that he wasn’t familiar with, asking me what each new one was as we read, and adding each one to his arsenal of dinosaur knowledge.

 The story in Roar: A Dinosaur Tour is short and simple, but it goes through each of the included dinosaurs with colorful images.
 Quickly a favorite.